rameezamjad1998-prog/community-care-implementation-case-study/README.md

 A small self-directed project by **Rameez Amjad**.

-I made this because I am trying to move from a clinical/medical background into healthtech implementation and healthcare operations roles.
-I do not have formal software implementation experience, so this project is a way of showing how I think about workflow, rollout, adoption risks and operational metrics.

 This case looks at implementing a digital referral and appointment management tool into an NHS outpatient service.